 Around 1 in 5 Australians1 will experience the unpleasant symptoms of irritable bowel syndrome (IBS) at some time in their lives.

-But how do you tell the difference between normal gut issues and IBS?
+But how do you tell the difference between once-off stomach upset and IBS?
 When should you seek help?
 And what treatments are available?

 Anyone who has suffered irritable bowel syndrome (IBS) knows how uncomfortable it can be.
 Symptoms can include diarrhoea, constipation, cramping, and bloating, and often show up all at the same time.